George Doolette

 Sir George Philip Doolette (24 January 1840 – 19 January 1924) was a mining entrepreneur and chairman of the Western Australian Mine Owners' Association.
-He was an investor in mining ventures, one of the financial pioneers of the West Australian goldfields.
+He was an investor in mining ventures, and one of the financial pioneers of the West Australian goldfields.

 Biography

 Early years

-George Philip Doolette was born on 24 January 1840 at Sandford near Dublin, Ireland, the son of a carpenter, George Dorham Doolette, and his wife Elizabeth 'Eliza' (née Reynard).
+George Philip Doolette was born on 24 January 1840 at Sandford near Dublin, Ireland, the son of a carpenter, George Dorham Doolette, and of his wife Elizabeth 'Eliza' (née Reynard).
 George's maternal uncle, a carpenter named George Reynard, had emigrated to South Australia within a few years of the colony's establishment, arriving at Adelaide in December 1837 aboard the Navarino.

 In 1855 fifteen year-old George emigrated with his parents to South Australia on the immigrant ship Nashwauk.
 The ship left Liverpool on 13 February 1855 with 300 (mostly Irish) migrants on board.
 In the early hours of 13 May, as the Nashwauk neared its destination, the ship ran aground in two fathoms of water near the mouth of the Onkaparinga River, nineteen miles (30 km) from Adelaide.
 During the following afternoon the passengers were landed and taken to nearby Noarlunga township.
 The Melbourne steamer and the government schooner Yatala were sent to the scene.
 Many of the passengers were taken across the Onkaparinga River to Port Noarlunga from where they were conveyed to Adelaide aboard the Melbourne and the Yatala, and the remainder were transported from Noarlunga by bullock-drays.

 After arriving at Adelaide the Doolette family initially stayed in George Reynard's family home at Norwood.